asitkdash/map_app/README.md

 Titan Maps runs on the web browser as a Web Application.
 The computer that is being used for the browser must be able to have locations found.
 The browser will ask the user to allow access to the user’s location, and the user must click on “Allow”.

 # Env
-Python
+- Python
-Flask
+- Flask
-REST API
+- REST API
-Google Map Api
+- Google Map Api
-HTML, CSS, Javascript, Semantic UI
+- HTML, CSS, Semantic UI
+- Javascript

 # Features
 - Overlay on map